kinecosystem/kin-website-docs/docs/android/backup-restore-module.md

 ---
-id: backup-restore-android
+id: backup-restore-module
-title: Standalone Backup/Restore Module for Android
+title: Backup/Restore Module for Android
 ---

 This module is an optional way to back up and/or restore your account.
 The module's UI includes two flows, backup and restore.
 The UI wraps the Kin SDK Android import and export functionalities, on which these flows are based.
 The UI uses a password to create a QR code, which is then used to back up the account and to restore it.